Control of localized states of itinerant electrons and their magnetic interactions: Magnetic dimer in NC AA model

 To describe the non-collinear structure, we use the mean-field approximation in a local reference frame with the quantization axis along the magnetic moment on each impurity \cite{Hirai_JPSJ_1992,Uzdin_Comp-mat-Sci_1998}: $n_{i\alpha}n_{i-\alpha}=<n_{i-\alpha}>n_{i\alpha}+<n_{i\alpha}>n_{i-\alpha}-<n_{i\alpha}><n_{i-\alpha}>$.
-After transitioning to a common laboratory frame of reference for both impurity atoms with a quantization axis forming angles $\theta_i$ and $\phi_i$ (i=1,2) with the directions of the magnetic moment, we obtain the effective Hamiltonian $H_d^{nc}$ for the d-subsystem.
+After transitioning to a common laboratory reference frame for both impurity atoms with quantization axis forming angles $\theta_i$ and $\phi_i$ (i=1,2) with the directions of the magnetic moment, we obtain the effective Hamiltonian $H_d^{nc}$ for the d-subsystem.

 where

 Here, the indices $j$ and $l$ label the impurity atoms ($j,l=1,2$).
 The Greek indices $\alpha$ and $\beta$ correspond to the spin variables.
 The number of d-electrons $N_j$ and the magnitude of the magnetic moments $M_j$ in Eq.~\eqref{3} and Eq.~\eqref{4} can be expressed in terms of the Green's function using the following relations \cite{Bessarab_PRB_2014, bessarab2014navigation}: